WalterMosch/Rubitroet/README.md

 Behind each button there are five songs available.
 If you don't press any button.
 The songs will just run through and start again after the last song.

-### Improvements I want to do in a time far far away
+### Improvements I want to do in a time far far away from now
 1. Some kind of a hidden volume control would be useful.
-At the moment it's playing at on volume.
+At the moment it's just playing at one volume.

 2. I was to lazy to generate a playlist while starting up.
 So I just renamed the audio files to track001.mp3 - track040.mp3.